Bardoli Satyagraha: Struggle

 Above all, Patel instructed the farmers to remain completely nonviolent and not to respond physically to any incitements or aggressive actions from officials.
 He reassured them that the struggle would not end until all taxes had been cancelled for the year and all seized property and lands had been returned to their rightful owners.

 The farmers received complete support from their compatriots in Gujarat.
 Many hid their most precious belongings with relatives in other parts, and the protestors received financial support and essential supplies from supporters in other parts.
 However, Patel refused permission to enthusiastic supporters in Gujarat and other parts of India to go on in sympathetic protest.

 The government declared that it would crush the revolt.
 Along with tax inspectors, bands of Pathans were gathered from northwest India to seize the property of the villagers and terrorize them.
-The Pathans and the men of the collectors forced themselves into the houses and took all property, including cattle (resisters had begun keeping their cattle inside their locked homes when the collectors were about to prevent them from seizing the animals from the fields).
+The Pathans and the men of the collectors forced themselves into the houses and took all property, including cattle (resisters had begun keeping their cattle inside their locked homes when the collectors arrived to prevent them from seizing the animals from the fields).

 The government began to auction the houses and the lands, but not a single person from Gujarat or anywhere else in India came forward to buy them.
 Patel had appointed volunteers in every village to keep watch.
 As soon as he sighted the officials who were coming to auction the property, the volunteer would sound his bugle.
 The farmers would leave the village and hide in the jungles.
 The officials would find the entire village empty.
 They could never find out who owned a particular house.

 However, some rich people from Bombay came to buy some lands.
 There was also one village recorded that paid the tax.
 A complete social boycott was organized against them, and relatives broke their ties to families in the village.
 Other ways that the social boycott was enforced against landowners who broke with the tax strike or purchased seized land were to refuse to rent their fields or to work as labourers for them.

 Members of the legislative council of Bombay and across India were angered by the terrible treatment of the protesting farmers.
 Indian members resigned their offices and expressed open support of the farmers.
 The government was heavily criticised, even by many in the government's offices.